Portrait Gallery of Canada: Art collections with portraits in Canada

+The Kingston Prize

+The Kingston Prize, which is not affiliated with the Portrait Gallery of Canada, is a "biennial competition open to any Canadian artist who depicts a Canadian citizen or permanent resident in a portrait based on a real life encounter."

+Co-founded by Kaaren and Julian Brown of Kingston, Ontario, the $20,000 prize money for a new Canadian portrait competition they had conceived in 2005 "was to encourage portrait art in Canada — paintings and drawings of human faces and figures, in a country whose art more often celebrates landscapes."

 History

 1904: The Dominion Archives begins to collect portraits

 Library and Archives Canada (LAC), known as The Dominion Archives at the time, was founded in 1872 and tasked with acquiring documents related to Canadian history.
 In 1904, Arthur George Doughty, the newly-appointed Dominion Archivist, began to include maps, flags, posters, portraits and other visual records to the nation’s growing collection of written material.

 Today, the LAC’s portrait collection includes over 20,000 paintings, drawings and prints, four million photographs and several thousand caricatures, as well as 10,000 medals and philatelic items.
 The collection is stored at LAC’s Preservation Centre in Gatineau, Quebec.

 1938—1956: A Royal Canadian Academician’s dream

-The lifelong dream of Canadian portrait artist John Wycliffe Lowes Forster, R.C.A., was to build a portrait gallery of historic and renowned Canadians.
+The lifelong dream of Canadian portrait artist John Wycliffe Lowes Forster (1850-1938), R.C.A., was to build a portrait gallery of historic and renowned Canadians.
 When he died in 1938, his estate bequeathed fifteen of his portraits to form the core of a national portrait collection and $10,000 towards the creation of a national portrait gallery.
 Although the Corporation of the National Portrait Gallery was registered in 1939, it was never realized.
 In 1956, members of the board transferred Forster’s donation to the Royal Ontario Museum.